rincewind/django-project-template/README.md

 [![Dependency Status](https://gemnasium.com/jpadilla/django-project-template.svg)](https://gemnasium.com/jpadilla/django-project-template)

 This is a simple Django 1.9+ project template with my preferred setup.
 Most Django project templates make way too many assumptions or are just way too complicated.
 I try to make the least amount of assumptions possible while still trying provide a useful setup.
-Most of my projects are deployed to Heroku, so this is optimized for that but is not necessary.
+Most of my projects are deployed to [dokku](http://dokku.viewdocs.io/dokku/), so this is optimized for that but is not necessary.

-**Note**: If you're looking for the previous Django 1.7+ project template layout check out the [1.7](https://github.com/jpadilla/django-project-template/tree/1.7) branch.

 ## Features